stereobooster/edeap/Readme.md

 ## TODO

-- [ ] check if it is possible to implement server side version of `textDimentions`
+- [ ] check if it is possible to implement server side version of `textDimensions`
   - pass it as param so it would be possible to have versions for server and client
 - [ ] add test for `generateDefaultLayout`
 - [ ] use same format as `venn.js`